jeremykendall/vagrant-manifests/README.md

 -------

 I couldn't have gottent his far without a lot of help from friends, documentation, and blog posts.
-Thanks especially to [Christ Hartjes](http://twitter.com/grmpyprogrammer) for getting me pointed in the right direction.
+Thanks especially to [Chris Hartjes](http://twitter.com/grmpyprogrammer) for getting me pointed in the right direction.